armory/docs-cdaas/content/en/deployment/strategies/canary.md

 ## What a canary strategy does

 A canary strategy involves shifting a small percentage of traffic to the new version of your application.
-You specify conditions before gradually increasing the traffic percentage to the new version.
+You specify conditions and then gradually increase the traffic percentage to the new version.
 Service meshes like Istio and Linkerd enable finer-grained traffic shaping patterns compared to what is available natively.
 See the [Strategies Overview]({{< ref "deployment/strategies/overview" >}}) for details on the advantages of using a canary deployment strategy.

 ## How CD-as-a-Service implements canary
 With CD-as-a-Service, users can configure their canary deployment strategy as they desire.
 Users can define a list of steps that are executed sequentially when executing the strategy.
 When executing the strategy, CD-as-a-Service creates a new ReplicaSet  for the new version of the application and manipulates the ReplicaSet  object and other resources to shape traffic.